 WET INGREDIENTS: In a medium-sized bowl, use a wooden spoon to mix the melted and cooled butter (if the butter is hot, it will make the cookie greasy), white sugar, and brown sugar until combined.
 Add in the egg and vanilla.
 Mix until combined.

 DRYINGREDIENTS: In a separate bowl, stir together the flour, baking soda, salt, and chocolate chips.
 Add dry ingredients to wet ingredients and stir until just combined.
-It may seem like the dough is dry and not coming together, but just keep mixing and it will come together.
+It may seem like the dough is dry and not coming together, but just keep mixing and it will.

 BAKE: Once you've got a smooth dough, add it to the prepared cake pan.
 Smooth the dough around the skillet, making the center higher than the edges (edges tend to rise more).
 Bake for 20 minutes.